-The public offering price of the Units is \$ per Unit.
-The conversion price per share of the Series 2 Preferred is % of the last reported sale price of our common stock on The NASDAQ Capital Market on the date we entered into the underwriting agreement, and the exercise price per share of the warrants is % of the last reported sale price of our common stock on The NASDAQ Capital Market on the date we entered into the underwriting agreement.
-The public offering price of the Units, the conversion price and other terms of the Series 2 Preferred and the exercise price and other terms of the warrants were negotiated between us and the underwriter, based on the trading of our common stock prior to the offering, among other things.
+The public offering prices of the Class A Units and Class B Units are \$ and \$, respectively.
+The conversion price per share of the Series 2 Preferred is equal to the public offering price of the Class A Units, and the exercise price per share of the warrants is % of the last reported sale price of our common stock on The NASDAQ Capital Market on the date we entered into the underwriting agreement.
+The public offering prices of the Units, the conversion price and other terms of the Series 2 Preferred and the exercise price and other terms of the warrants were negotiated between us and the underwriter, based on the trading of our common stock prior to the offering, among other things.
 Other factors considered in determining the public offering price of the Units we are offering, the conversion price and other terms of the Series 2 Preferred and the exercise price and other terms of the warrants include our history and prospects, the stage of development of our business, our business plans for the future and the extent to which they have been implemented, an assessment of our management, general conditions of the securities markets at the time of the offering and such other factors as were deemed relevant.